PanamaOfficial Name: Republic of Panama

-If you break local laws in Panama, your U.S. passport will not help you avoid arrest or prosecution, and the embassy cannot get you out of jail or prison.
-Keep in mind, if you are arrested for an offence, tried and convicted, you must be sentenced before you can be repatriated to the United States to complete your sentence in the United States.
+If you break local laws in Panama, your U.S. passport will not help you avoid arrest or prosecution, and the Embassy cannot get you out of jail or prison.
+Keep in mind, if you are arrested for an offense, tried and convicted, you must be sentenced before you can be transferred to the United States to complete your sentence in the United States.
 This process can last three or more years.
-It is very important to know what is legal and what is not where you are going.

-Persons violating Panamanian laws, even unknowingly, may be expelled, arrested, or imprisoned.
+You may be expelled, arrested, or imprisoned if you violate Panamanian laws.
 Penalties for possessing, using, or trafficking in illegal drugs in Panama are severe, and convicted offenders can expect long jail sentences and heavy fines.

+You should exercise extreme diligence in purchasing real estate in Panama.
 The U.S. Embassy in Panama has received numerous property dispute complaints.
 The complaints include lost property, broken contracts, and demands for additional payments, accusations of fraud and corruption, and occasionally threats of violence.
-There are two root causes for a large proportion of the complaints – title issues and a weak judiciary.
+More information can be found here.

-LGBT RIGHTS: Same sex marriages are not conducted nor recognized in Panama.
-Lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full legal rights in Panama.
+LGBTI Travelers: Same sex marriages are not conducted nor recognized in Panama.
+Lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals enjoy full legal rights in Panama.
 However, Panamanian law does not prohibit discrimination based on sexual orientation, and there is societal discrimination based on sexual orientation and gender identity.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

-ACCESSIBILITY: While in Panama, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance.
+Individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Panamanian law only mandates access to new or remodeled public buildings for persons with disabilities, which is being enforced for new construction.
-While some public buses and buildings do accommodate wheelchairs, many do not.
 Handicapped parking is often available at many larger parking lots.

 Except for antibiotics and narcotics, most medications are available without a prescription.

-The 911-call center also provides ambulance service.
+The 911-call center provides ambulance service in Panama City, Colon, and the Pan-American Highway between Panama City and Chiriqui.
 However, an ambulance may not always be available and given difficulties with traffic and poor road conditions, there may be a significant delay in response.
 There are also private ambulance services available on a subscription basis.